learn-co-curriculum/FlatironGO/README.md

 **2** - Within this extension, create a function named `setupCaptureCameraDevice()`.
 This method will take in no arguments and return no values.
 In our implementation we want to do the following:

 Create a constant called `cameraDevice` and assign it the return value of the following function call - `AVCaptureDevice.defaultDeviceWithMediaType(AVMediaTypeVideo)`.
-This `defaultDeviceWithMediaType(_:)` type method on the `AVCaptureDevice` type, when passing in the `AVMediaTypeVideo` `String` constant, will return back to us the built in camera that is primarily used for capture and recording.
-We are storing this value in our `cameraDevice` constant.
+This `defaultDeviceWithMediaType(_:)` type method on the `AVCaptureDevice` type, when passing in the `AVMediaTypeVideo` `String` constant to it, will return back to us the built in camera on our iPhone.
+This is great--we can now work with this camera (but do so in a way that simulates Pokemon GO, the user isn't going to be using this camera in the traditional sense).

-Create a constant called `cameraDeviceInput` and assign it the value `try?
+Create a constant called `cameraDeviceInput` and assign it the return value of the call to `try?
 AVCaptureDeviceInput(device: cameraDevice)`.
 The initializer we're calling on `AVCaptureDeviceInput` can fail, which is why we use the `try?` keyword here.
 We're not handling any error this might throw (something we should look to do if we want to release this app).
-This `init` takes in an argument of type `AVCaptureDevice` which is the same type of `cameraDevice`, the constant we just made.
-This initializer will create an instance of `AVCaptureDeviceInput` which can be used to capture data from an `AVCaptureDevice` (which is our constant `cameraDevice)` in an `AVCaptureSession` (which is our `captureSession` instance property which we haven't talked about yet).
+This `init` function takes in an argument of type `AVCaptureDevice` which matches up with the type of our `cameraDevice` constant we just created.
+This initializer will create an instance of `AVCaptureDeviceInput` which will be used to capture data from an `AVCaptureDevice` instance (which is what our `cameraDevice` constant is).
+This particular function will open up our device for capture--which is awesome!
+We got hold of our camera, we've now made an attempt to open it and read its data.

-Because our `cameraDeviceInput` might be nil in that we've tried initializing this object calling on an `init` function which can fail, we need to check to see that `cameraDeviceInput` is not nil.
+Because our creation of the `cameraDeviceInput` constant might be nil, we need to check to see that `cameraDeviceInput` is not nil.
 We do that here by using the `guard` statement.
-Not only do we want to make sure the `cameraDeviceInput` is not nil, we want to make sure we can add it as input to our `captureSession`.
-There's a method on our `captureSession` instance property which is of type `AVCaptureSession` which allows us to check that we can indeed add this `cameraDeviceInput`  as input.
-If `cameraDeviceInput` is not nil, we store its value in our local constant named `camera` , check to see that we can add it as input then carryon.
+Not only do we want to make sure the `cameraDeviceInput` is not nil, we want to make sure we can add it as input to our `captureSession` (quick note: `captureSession` is of type `AVCaptureSession` and we've assigned this instance property a default value above our `viewDidLoad()` function--this object handles the various inputs and outputs from the camera).
+There's a method on our `captureSession` instance property which allows us to check that we can indeed add this `cameraDeviceInput` as input.
+If all is OK, `camera` is a constant which is assigned the value of `cameraDeviceInput` if it's not `nil`.

 Next we want to call on the `addInput(_:)` method available to instances of `AVCaptureSession`.
 So we call on the `addInput(_:)` method on our `captureSession` instance property passing in the `camera` instance.